k4u5h4L/telegram-NLP-bot/README.md

 ## Note:

 -   This bot is for educational purposes only.
-You may use it however you want, but I shall notbe responsible for any consequences.
+You may use it however you want, but I shall not be responsible for any consequences.